 This is one of the reasons we have put together this handy guide, where we can answer all of your questions in one place.

 What is Laminate Flooring?

-Laminate flooring is a high-density fibreboard-based product which is designed to be a more affordable alternative to traditional wood flooring.
-While it may appear to be a natural wood grain pattern, it is, in fact, a decorative paper overlaid with a hard-wearing film.
+Laminate flooring is a high-density fibreboard-based product which is designed to be a more affordable alternative to traditional wooden flooring.
+While it may appear to be a natural solid wood grain pattern, it is, in fact, a decorative paper overlaid with a hard-wearing film.
 Both sheets are impregnated onto the top surface of a thin high-density fibreboard which makes it a homogeneous product.

 What is Laminate Flooring Made From?